zostera/django-modeltrans/docs/pages/working-with-models.rst

     )

     with override('de'):
-        # language 'de' not available, will fallback to the records default_language
+        # If language 'de' is not available, the records default_language will be used.
         print(nos.name)  # 'NOS (nl)'

-        # language 'de' not available, will fallback to the newsroom.default_language
+        #  If language 'de' is not available, the newsroom.default_language will be used.
         print(article.content)  # 'VS-Europeese oceaanbewakingssatelliet gelanceerd'